mchav/mchav.github.io/_posts/2025-09-11-an-introduction-to-program-synthesis.md

 ### Starting from the bottom

 Here's the key insight: if we have a language of simple operations (head, tail, concat, etc.), we can systematically combine them to build complex programs.
 It's like having LEGO blocks - start with basic pieces and build increasingly complex structures until one solves the problem.

-Our algorithm:
-1. Start with the simplest possible program (just return the input unchanged)
-2. Generate all programs one step more complex
-3. Test each against the examples
-4. If none work, generate programs two steps more complex
-5. Repeat until success or timeout

-This is called "bottom-up enumerative search" - we enumerate programs from simplest to most complex.

 We'll write a synthesiser that generates programs that can solve problems of the following nature: